Settings & Configuration

 To set up a custom domain:

 3. Follow the DNS configuration instructions displayed on the page.
-Typically, you need to create a CNAME record pointing your domain to the platform's domain.
+Typically, you need to create a CNAME record pointing your domain to `om.bitbond.com`.

-4. Once DNS propagates, your investor pages will be accessible at your custom domain.
+4. Once DNS propagates (which can take up to 24 hours), your investor pages will be accessible at your custom domain.

-To remove a custom domain, clear the field and click Save.
+To remove a custom domain, clear the field and click **Save Domain**.

 You can change your account password from the Settings page: